mjfernez/scripts-n-tools/fhash/README.md

 Not awful, but a little cumbersome

 So this is my attempt to make a tool in the middle of those.
-My main goal for this tool is that it can serve as an educational resource for those learning how to make command line tools with Python and how to use hash functions.
-And for making it easy to pipe hashes to other programs.
+Hopefully someone could learn something from it too, since it was pretty easy to write.

 All libraries are in the Python Standard Library, all you need is Python 3, no other dependencies!